Noise

 Correct use of hearing protection when exposed to loud noise will decrease the chance of permanent hearing loss.
 For further information of hearing protection, consult your audiologist.

-Personal music player use
+Personal listening device use

 However extended listening at 10 to 50 per cent of full volume has shown to cause no hearing problems1.
 People also tend to increase the volume when in places with background noise, such as crowds of people, or on public transport.